 If we do conclude that we value the smaller home route, Rebel Retiree suggests that I get a she-shed.
 I believe in being in the flow when it comes to houses, but I would love to have a she-shed like Julia Roberts’ teacherage.

-Now that I’ve given a few reasons why I’m hesitant about moving to a smaller home, I’ll list a few objections that I think you may have.
+Now that I’ve listed a few reasons why I’m hesitant about moving to a smaller home, I’ll list a few objections that I think others may have.